sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_Dashboard/Appcelerator_Dashboard_Guide/Sending_and_Scheduling_Push_Notifications.md

 If you prefer can use the [PushNotification.notify](/arrowdb/latest/#!/api/PushNotifications-method-notify) or [PushNotification.notify\_tokens](/arrowdb/latest/#!/api/PushNotifications-method-notify_token) REST APIs to send push notifications.

-A warning will be displayed if you attempt to perform a push with an expired or disabled iOS certificate.
+{{% alert title="⚠️ Warning" color="primary" %}}A warning will be displayed if you attempt to perform a push with an expired or disabled iOS certificate.{{% /alert %}}

 **To send push notifications from the Dashboard:**